 Valerie Phillips, March 2012

 Day 5: Today we’ll focus on the south side of the Sierra de Bahoruco.
-Our morning will begin with a leisurely breakfast beside Oviedo Lagoon, where we might encounter American Flamingos, Roseate Spoonbills, and a nice array of shorebirds and waders.
+Our morning will begin with a leisurely breakfast beside Oviedo Lagoon, where we might encounter American Flamingos, Roseate Spoonbills, or a nice array of shorebirds and waders.
 Also here we hope to find Mangrove Cuckoos and “Golden” Yellow Warblers lurking in the mangroves.
-From here we’ll head to the paved Alcoa Road and extensive upland pine forest.
+From here we’ll head further south to the shoreline at Cabo Rojo, where a small marsh often holds wading birds, and the local subspecies of Clapper Rail.
+The bluffs around the cape provide nesting habitat for White-tailed Tropicbird, and we often encounter Cave Swallows and Caribbean Martins above the cape, or a Brown Booby offshore.
+After Cabo Rojo we’ll head uphill on the paved Alcoa Road to access an extensive upland pine forest.
 This forest is reminiscent of the longleaf pine forests of the southeastern United States, but here we’ll look for Hispaniolan Crossbill, Golden Swallow (now a Hispaniolan endemic as the population in Jamaica has disappeared), and Antillean Siskin.
 Night near Barahona.

 Day 6: Since most birders will visit the Dominican Republic only once, and since not all the endemics perform on command, today’s itinerary will be flexible, allowing us to return to one of the areas visited over the last few days to search for any missed species.
-If road conditions allow, we’ll make a short trip to look for Eastern Chat-Tanager on the eastern side of the Sierra, and then just after dark we’ll check for Northern Potoo and Ashy-faced Owl on the way back to the hotel.
+After dinner we’ll check out some local areas for nightbirds, with the possibility of Least Pauraque, Ashy-faced Owl, “Northern” Potoo, and Chuck-will’s Widow.
 Night near Barahona.

-Day 7: After breakfast we’ll head east to Sabana de la Mar, on the Bay of Samaná, pausing in Santo Domingo for lunch.
+Day 7: Today is largely a travel day, although we will offer a pre-breakfast trip nearby to look for Eastern Chat-Tanager.
+We’ll then head east to Santo Domingo for a beachside lunch, and then continue on to Sabana de la Mar, on the Bay of Samaná.
 We’ll have a good chance of encountering the local Ashy-faced Owl near our hotel in case we failed to locate it the night before.
-Time permitting, we may make an attempt for the very elusive Spotted Rail, which is occasionally present in the ricefields near the hotel.
+The hotel here is a real treat, with rushing streams all around the grounds, dried leaves impressed into the stucco walls, and wonderful patios.
 Night near Sabana de la Mar.

 Day 9: The tour ends this morning in Santo Domingo.